ye3010205121/RQD-estimation/README.md

 The segmentation result using ensemble model can be get

 For all the codes, we have provided the sample data to run.
-Only need to change the directory。
+Only need to change the directory.

+Project is distributed under MIT Licence